 As a general rule, the Department of Education looks at a couple’s ability to pay the debt and calculates discretionary income for the couple rather than the individual.
 For married couples who both have federal student loans, this means that the math will get a little more tricky, but household spending on federal student loans will remain constant.
-When calculating payments, the Department of Education determines the exact number that a couple will be expected to pay each month.
-The monthly payment is then based upon relative loan size.
+When calculating payments, the Department of Education first ascertains the exact number it expects a couple to pay each month.
+The Department then determines the monthly amount owed based upon relative loan size.

 For couples who both have federal student loans, the math might look like this:

 For couples with one spouse who has federal loans and one who does not, things get more tricky.
-This because most IDR plans will calculate payments based upon their combine income, rather than just the student loan borrower.
-The good news is that on some repayment plans, the couple can file their taxes separately to secure a lower payment.
+This is because most IDR plans will calculate payments based upon their combined income rather than just the borrower’s income.
+The good news is that the couple can file their taxes separately to secure a lower payment on some repayment plans.
 The bad news is that by filing separately, the tax bill in April can be more expensive.
 For some couples, it makes more sense to file jointly and live with the higher monthly payment because the debt will have to be paid in full.
 For others, filing separately to get lower payments might make sense if the student loan borrower is chasing after student loan forgiveness.

 Unfortunately, not all repayment plans allow for filing separately to get lower payments.
-Specifically, the Revised Pay As You Earn Plan (REPAYE), does not allow couples to use this tax move to get lower payments.
+Specifically, REPAYE does not allow couples to use this tax move to get lower payments.
 The other IDR plans will allow for separate filing to secure lower monthly payments.